Zveaga/ft_printf/README.md

 ```

-## Approach
+## The function
-Ft_printf takes a string as its first argument ('const char *s'), after which it can take a variable number of arguments ('...') and outputs the formatted string to the standatd output.
+Ft_printf takes a string as its first argument ('const char *s'), after which it can take a variable number of arguments ('...') and displays the formatted string to the standatd output.
 The string to be formatted contains plain text and format specifiers.

 Function prototype: ft_printf(const char *s, ...);

 - Format specifiers are simple placeholders that indicate the type and format of the data that will be substituted in their place.
 - The variable arguments denoted by three consecutive dots ('...') represent the values to be formated based on their associated format specifiers.

+## Approach
+1. Parse the input string 's'
+2. Identify format specifiers
+3. Replace the format specifiers with the